2019-2020 Board of Directors

-Prior to joining CMHC, Deborah was the General Counsel at Aimia.
+Prior to joining CMHC, Deborah was the General Counsel at Aimia (Aeroplan).
 Deborah started her law career at Davies Ward Philips & Vineberg LLP specializing in general commercial, securities and privacy law.
 After seven years, Deborah left private practice to serve as legal advisor for various businesses, including Air Canada.
-In 2007, she left Air Canada to join Aeroplan.
+In 2007, she joined Aeroplan where she practiced in a variety of areas, and was a member if the Executive Leadership Team.
 Prior to her career in law, Deborah held various positions in marketing and advertising, including several years as the director of marketing for a private-label health and beauty manufacturer, where she researched trends, developed products, priced raw materials, led customer service, and managed quality control.

 ATLANTIC CHAPTER LEAD